adrdsouza/Damned/documentation/system-overview.md

 ### Web Server (Caddy)

 #### Overview
-Caddy is used as a reverse proxy and SSL certificate manager, handling all HTTPS connections and routing traffic to the appropriate internal services.
+Caddy is used as a reverse proxy, static file server, and SSL certificate manager, handling all HTTPS connections and routing traffic to the appropriate internal services or serving static files directly.

 #### API Access Architecture
 The system uses a strategic approach to API access with different endpoints for different client types: